laytewon/Termux_XFCE_Qualcomm/README.md

 - Proot GPU renderer is using dri3 patched zink+turnip.
 This should give best performance, but still has a bug to be used to run full xfce4.
 You can test it from xfce by running GUI aplication (e.g. glmark) from proot.
 - Other small fixes.

-# Below information is copied from original repository.
-Please check it if you want Termux XFCE that will work in any device.
+# Below information is copied from original repository

-Join the Discord for any questions, help, suggestions, etc. [https://discord.gg/pNMVrZu5dm](https://discord.gg/pNMVrZu5dm)
+## Please check it if you want Termux XFCE that will work in Non-Qualcomm devices

 &nbsp;